t-my/java-crc16citt/README.md

 java-crc16citt
 ==============

-A class for calculating CRC16CITT for byte arrays
+A class for calculating CRC16CITT checksum for byte arrays

 usage:
 ------